Everything You Need To Know About Pomegranate Molasses

 Frequently Asked Questions

-You can make your own molasses by making a syrup with pomegranate juice, lemon juice and caster sugar.
+You can make your own by reducing pomegranate juice with lemon juice and sugar, simmering until it thickens into a syrup.

 How have you used pomegranate molasses in your kitchen?
 Do you prefer sticking to traditional Middle Eastern recipes?
 Or have you enjoyed getting experimental?